Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Geo.md

     * Clients can subscribe to and unsubscribe from geo-spatial information using bounding boxes using the Mercator projection.

-    * Subscriptions limited to connections.
-When disconnected, subscriptions are removed.
+    * Subscriptions limited to connections or time.
+When disconnected, or elapsed, subscriptions are removed.

 * Information can be transient or persistent, with an optional life-time defined.